demetrio1234/tour-of-heroes/TOUR_OF_HEROES.md

     use *ngFor to display a list
     use *ngIf to conditionally include or exclude a block of HTML. toggle a CSS style class with a class binding.

+# Part 3

+    created a separate, reusable HeroDetailComponent.
+    used a property binding to give the parent HeroesComponent control over the child HeroDetailComponent used the @Input decorator to make the hero property available for binding by the external HeroesComponent